sanjar-notes/python/README.md

 # Why
-Frustrated by C++'s so prototyping
+Frustrated by C++'s slow prototyping

 Happened to require it for ML